How to Remove Sewn-On Patches

 Ready for a New Patch?

 After removing an old patch, your clothing is ready for a fresh look.
-Panda Patches offers a variety of high-quality, durable patches, perfect for adding personality to your jeans, jackets, and bags.
-With designs that match any style, you’ll find the ideal replacement or upgrade for your garment.
+Panda Patches offers a variety of high-quality, durable custom patches โ embroidered, woven, PVC, and more โ perfect for adding personality to your jeans, jackets, and jacket patches.